byxor/limp/CONTRIBUTING.md

 * Make sure the file ends in `test.py` so the test runner picks it up.
 The functions usually also need to have `test` in them.

 * If the test's file name succintly describes the feature, call your test function `test` to reduce repetition.

+* Run the tests with the `nosetests` command.
+Make sure the repo is set up correctly with virtualenv (see README.md for instructions)

 ---